wp-plugins/widget-logic/readme.txt

 Widget Logic lets you add 'conditional tags' logic from the usual widget admin interface.
 It also adds a 'widget_content' filter.

 == Description ==
-This plugin gives every widget (even widget's lacking controls) an extra control called "Widgets logic".
+This plugin gives every widget (even widgets lacking controls) an extra control called "Widgets logic".

 This text field allows you to specify any wp conditional tags logic to set when the widget appears.
 Use any standard [Conditional Tags](http://codex.wordpress.org/Conditional_Tags) and even combine them.